Persistent nodal magnon-photon polariton in ferromagnetic heterostructures: NM FI NM heterostructure

 In the long wavelength limit, the eigenfrequency of the magnon modes is captured by Kittel's formula~\cite{Kittel_mode}

 where $N_{xx}$ and $N_{yy}$ are the ``demagnetization factors".
-Without the NMs, $N_{xx}=1$ and $N_{yy}=0$ are real numbers for magnetic films.
+Without the NMs, $N_{xx}=1$ and $N_{yy}=0$ are real numbers for the magnetic films.
 Nevertheless, the NMs reflect and dissipate the magnetic stray field, rendering the demagnetization factors to be complex numbers.
-According to Eq.~\eqref{C}, when $k\rightarrow0$,
+According to Eq.~\eqref{C}, when $k\rightarrow0$ (refer to Appendix~\ref{demagnetization_factor} for explicit derivation of the renormalized demagnetization factor)

 So $N_{xx}$ is a constant, while $N_{yy}$ depends on the collective-mode frequency $\omega$ via $\delta$.
-By substitution to Kittel's formula \eqref{kittel_NM}, the eigenfrequency of the magnon mode in the NM$|$FI$|$NM is strongly renormalized to be
+By substitution into Kittel's formula \eqref{kittel_NM}, the eigenfrequency of the magnon mode in the NM$|$FI$|$NM is strongly renormalized to be

 which is a complex number and cannot be described by the Gilbert phenomenology, different from that of the NM$|$FM bilayer~\cite{Xiyin}.
-Such ferromagnetic resonance (FMR) with significant shift and broadening can be conveniently measured in microwave absorption experiments.
+Microwave absorption experiments should conveniently measure ferromagnetic resonance (FMR) with significant frequency shift and broadening.